Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Ex-situ methods for nucleation on graphene

-Endurance measurements, that is switching measurements with intermediate cycling, were performed at 4.5 V and a measurement frequency of 1 kHz, to avoid early breakdown of the devices due to leakage and high switching currents.
-Cycling was performed with square pulses at 100 kHz.
-For these measurements, a PUND (positive up, negative down) pulse train, as shown inset in figure \ref{Ta_Endurance_IV}, was applied.
-This method allows us to separate switching from non-switching contributions to the current, i.e. the dielectric displacement current and the significant leakage observed previously. \\
+Switching measurements with intermediate cycling, otherwise known as endurance measurements, were performed at 4.5\,V and a measurement frequency of 1\,kHz.
+Cycling was performed with square pulses at 100\,kHz.
+For these measurements, a PUND pulse train, as shown inset in figure \ref{fig4_TaElec}(b), was applied between cycles.
+The bias was applied to the bottom electrode in contact with the TaOx layer (also shown inset in figure \ref{fig4_TaElec}(b)).